Friday, July 29, 2011

 “You see, Uncle?
 You were so upset with me, but even your expert traders didn’t do any better than I did.
 They also ended up with shofars and toothpicks!”

 Max lost his temper.
-"Fool!
-They had lousy merchandise to start with!
+“Fool!
+They had lousy merchandise to start with.
 It’s no wonder they didn’t do any better.
-You, on the other hand—I gave you cash!
-You could have bought anything!
+You, on the other hand, I gave you cash.
+You could have bought anything.
 But what did you choose?
-Toothpicks and ram’s horns!"
+Toothpicks and ram’s horns!”

 Jeremiah’s Rebuke

-(Adapted from Mayana shel Torah, pp. 158-159)
+(The Wit and Wisdom of the Dubno MaggidAdapted from Mayana shel Torah, pp. 158-159)